aws/amazon-ecs-cli/README.md

 #### ecs-cli registry-creds up

 Resource tags specified with `--tags` will be added to new IAM Roles and new or existing AWS Secrets Manager Secrets.
 (Existing IAM Roles cannot be tagged.)

+### Running Tasks Locally
+The ECS CLI supports creating, running, inspecting and stopping tasks defined by an ECS Task Definition through its `local` subcommands.
+You can run an ECS Task Definition specified in a local JSON file or pulled from a registered ECS Task Definition.

+#### ecs-cli local create

+#### ecs-cli local up

+#### ecs-cli local ps

+#### ecs-cli local down

 ## Amazon ECS CLI Commands